PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-11 08:37:08
+Last updated: 2024-04-11 08:37:44
-Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett
+Random Quote: Remember.
+Once they find out who you are, you die. - Jang Deok-su